SavinaRoja/DMXEnttecPro/README.md

 ### DMX Size Configuration

 The size of the DMX universe defaults to 512 channels.
-There are apparently occasions where finer timescales can be achieved in DMX by constraining this.
+There are occasions where finer timescales can be achieved in DMX by constraining this.
 `dmx_size=<int>` may be supplied to instantiation of `Controller`.